-6 Background
+Background

-Much of the trail management effort in Kachemak Bay State Park (KBSP) and Kachemak 7 8 Bay State Wilderness Park (KBSWP) until recently has been directed to the upkeep of 9 existing trails in a heavily vegetated coastal region.
-New growth of brush and windfall of old 10 trees is a constant issue and heavy rains and snowfall have caused drainage issues that need 11 to be constantly kept up with.
-Little funding has been available to expand the system and so 12 the basic trail network in the park in recent times has generally remained the same.
-Over 13 time many of the trails have been upgraded into a more sustainable design and now it is 14 possible to look forward to the eventual construction of new sustainable trails.
-15 Since the 1995 Kachemak Bay State Park and Kachemak Bay State Wilderness Park
+Much of the trail management effort in Kachemak Bay State Park (KBSP) and Kachemak Bay State Wilderness Park (KBSWP) until recently has been directed to the upkeep of existing trails in a heavily vegetated coastal region.
+New growth of brush and windfall of old trees is a constant issue and heavy rains and snowfall have caused drainage issues that need to be constantly kept up with.
+Little funding has been available to expand the system and so the basic trail network in the park in recent times has generally remained the same.
+Over time many of the trails have been upgraded into a more sustainable design and now it is possible to look forward to the eventual construction of new sustainable trails.

-- Since the 1995 Kachemak Bay State Park and Kachemak Bay State Wilderness Park Management Plan, the thinking on overall trail construction and management philosophy has - evolved nationwide as most trail management agencies, like Alaska State Parks, have - 19 struggled to keep trails in acceptable condition.
-Trails in the Kachemak Bay area are no - 20 exception to this.
-To provide good trail experiences and to protect public safety and welfare, - 20 exception to tims.
-To provide good trail experiences and to protect public safety and wentare, 21 it became clear that best management practices needed to be ungraded to create a system. - it became clear that best management practices needed to be upgraded to create a system where trails could be managed to enhance recreational opportunities, provide greater resource protection and most importantly, given the limited availability of trail resources, require - 24 minimal maintenance. - 25
+Since the 1995 Kachemak Bay State Park and Kachemak Bay State Wilderness Park Management Plan, the thinking on overall trail construction and management philosophy has evolved nationwide as most trail management agencies, like Alaska State Parks, have struggled to keep trails in acceptable condition.
+Trails in the Kachemak Bay area are no exception to this.
+To provide good trail experiences and to protect public safety and welfare, it became clear that best management practices needed to be upgraded to create a system where trails could be managed to enhance recreational opportunities, provide greater resource protection, and most importantly, given the limited availability of trail resources, require minimal maintenance.

-26 In March 2009, the Division of Parks and Outdoor Recreation (DPOR) finalized a Trail 27 Management Policy that provides direction on how DPOR will manage, develop, maintain, 28 and assess the condition of state park trails.
-The policy provides goals and trail management 29 concepts for sustainable and responsible trail development and management.
-This trail plan 30 was developed consistent with the concepts in the Trail Management Policy and will serve as 31 the framework for management and trail development within KBSP and KBSWP.
-The use 32 of sustainable design will create important long-term benefits, principally a reduced need for 33 regular maintenance and repairs into the future.
-The use of the recently developed 34 interagency trail classification system will enable DPOR to better coordinate with partners, 35 share resources and allow for greater efficiency and seamless trail connectivity.
+In March 2009, the Division of Parks and Outdoor Recreation (DPOR) finalized a Trail Management Policy that provides direction on how DPOR will manage, develop, maintain, and assess the condition of state park trails.
+The policy provides goals and trail management concepts for sustainable and responsible trail development and management.
+This trail plan was developed consistent with the concepts in the Trail Management Policy and will serve as the framework for management and trail development within KBSP and KBSWP.
+The use of sustainable design will create important long-term benefits, principally a reduced need for regular maintenance and repairs into the future.
+The use of the recently developed interagency trail classification system will enable DPOR to better coordinate with partners, share resources, and allow for greater efficiency and seamless trail connectivity.

-Accommodating a variety of recreational uses and trail user groups is a challenge within the park because topography influences use patterns and park users are frequently competing to

-- 39 use the "best" areas.
-Under this plan, sustainable construction and trail maintenance - 40 practices will be utilized on all future trail management activities including both trail-related - 41

-- 1 project work and regular trail maintenance.
-The trail system will remain multi-use in nature - 2 but will abide by the standards in the new Trail Classification System.
-This system defines - 3 trail standards and design parameters by a trail's designed and managed uses. - 4
+Accommodating a variety of recreational uses and trail user groups is a challenge within the park because topography influences use patterns and park users are frequently competing to use the "best" areas.
+Under this plan, sustainable construction and trail maintenance practices will be utilized on all future trail management activities including both trail-related project work and regular trail maintenance.
+The trail system will remain multi-use in nature but will abide by the standards in the new Trail Classification System.
+This system defines trail standards and design parameters by a trail's designed and managed uses.

-5 Plan Purpose
+Plan Purpose